2lian/asyncio-for-robotics/README.md

 Analysis and details:
 - `uvloop` was used, replacing asyncio executor (more or less doubles the performances)
 - Zenoh is extremely fast, proving that `afor` is not the bottleneck.
-- The experimental `AsyncioExecutor` PR on ros rolling by nadavelkabets is incredible (https://github.com/ros2/rclpy/pull/1399)[https://github.com/ros2/rclpy/pull/1399]. (maybe I will add support for it when I have time)
+- The experimental `AsyncioExecutor` PR on ros rolling by nadavelkabets is incredible [https://github.com/ros2/rclpy/pull/1399](https://github.com/ros2/rclpy/pull/1399). (maybe I will add support for it when I am bored, but not many will want to use an unmerged experimental PR of ROS 2 rolling)
 - This `AsyncioExecutor` having better perf when using `afor` is interesting, because `afor` does not bypass code.
   - I think this is due to `AsyncioExecutor` having some overhead that affects its own callback.
   - Without `afor` the ROS 2 callback executes some code and publishes.